devacfr/reflow-maven-skin/src/site/markdown/doc/snippets/snippet.md

 {{< callout color="warning" level="5" title="Of course" >}}

-In this example, `\$snippet.class` will returns a string representing the class name `"org.devacfr.maven.skins.reflow.snippet.SnippetComponent"`.
+In this example, `\$snippet.class` will return a string representing the class name `"org.devacfr.maven.skins.reflow.snippet.SnippetComponent"`.
 It's not what you want.
 You shouldn't use the `class` attribute directly like this `$snippet.data-content.class`, but instead `$snippet.data-content.attr['class']`.

 {{< /callout >}}